simonrus/aff3ct-bfe/aff3ct-server/README.md

 executes RPC commands and allows to remotely control Fast Forward Error Correction Toolbox (https://aff3ct.github.io/)

-The transport for RPC is ZeroMQ and protobuf
+The transport for RPC is ZeroMQ and flatbuffers

 # How to compile aff3server